MorganBergen/data-structures-and-algorithms/02-linked-list/README.md

-# linkedlist
+# LinkedList

 an **abstract data type** is a set of objects together with a set of operations. abstract data types are mathematical abstractions; no where in an adt's definition is there any mention of *how* the set of operations is implemented. objects such as lists, sets, and graphs, along with their operations, can be viewed as adts, just as integers, reals, and booleans are data types. integers, reals, and booleans have operations associated with them, and so do adts. for the set adt, we might have such operations as *add*, *remove*, *size*, and *contains*. alternatively, we might only want the two operations *union* and *find*, which would define a different adt on the set.

-the c++ class allows for the implementation of adts, with appropriate hiding of implementation details. thus, any other part of the progrm that needs to perform an operation on the adt can also do so by calling the appropriate method. if for some reason implementation details need to be changed, it should be easy to do so by merely changing the routines that perform the adt operations. this change, in a perfect world, would be completely transparent to the rest of the program. there is no rule in telling us which operations must be supported for each adt; this is a design decision. error handling and tie breaking (where appropriate) are also generally up to the program designer. the three data structures that we will study in this chapter are primary examples of the adts. we will see how each can be implemented in several ways, when they are done correctly, the program that use them will will not necessarily need to know which implementation was used.
+the c++ class allows for the implementation of adts, with appropriate hiding of implementation details. thus, any other part of the program that needs to perform an operation on the adt can also do so by calling the appropriate method. if for some reason implementation details need to be changed, it should be easy to do so by merely changing the routines that perform the adt operations. this change, in a perfect world, would be completely transparent to the rest of the program. there is no rule in telling us which operations must be supported for each adt; this is a design decision. error handling and tie breaking (where appropriate) are also generally up to the program designer. the three data structures that we will study in this chapter are primary examples of the adts. we will see how each can be implemented in several ways, when they are done correctly, the program that use them will will not necessarily need to know which implementation was used.

 ## toggle